xen-project/xen/docs/misc/efi.markdown

 ###`ucode=<filename>`

-Specifies a CPU microcode blob to load.
+Specifies a CPU microcode blob to load. (x86 only)

+###`dtb=<filename>`

+Specifies a device tree file to load.
+The platform firmware may provide a DTB in an EFI configuration table, so this field is optional in that case.
+A dtb specified in the configuration file will override a device tree provided in the EFI configuration table.
+(ARM only)

 ###`chain=<filename>`